acss-io/atomizer/docs/frequently-asked-questions.md

 ### How can you distribute presentation changes without asking everyone to change their markup?

-Use atomic classes where it makes sense; for example the following creates much of the content of our <a href="./reference">reference</a> page.
+Use atomic classes where it makes sense; for example the following creates much of the content of our <a href="{% link reference.md %}">reference</a> page.
 If we decided to change the styling of this content this would be the only place we&#39;d need to go to.

 ```jsx
 return (